apache/nuttx/tools/README.txt

   You can, with some effort, run the Cygwin kconfig-mconf tool directly in the CMD.exe shell.
-In this case, you do not have to modify the .config file, but there are other complexities:  You need to temporarily set the Cgywin directories in the PATH variable and then run kconfig-mconf outside of the Make system.
+In this case, you do not have to modify the .config file, but there are other complexities:  You need to temporarily set the Cygwin directories in the PATH variable and then run kconfig-mconf outside of the Make system.

   kconfig.bat is a Windows batch file at tools/kconfig.bat that automates